“An 80-year-old waiting five to seven years for a hip will not get that hip replacement. A child on a waiting list waits so long that they are transferred to the adult waiting list.” This is why the Assembly must come back – now

 When so much comment has been preoccupied with squeezing out yet another fine point about the council election results, rumbling on in the background has been another squeeze, the Barnett squeeze which has the effect of reducing the funding for Northern Ireland at the worst possible time. (explanation later).
 Breaths are being held for a Westminster bailout of up to a £1billion more or less, to fill a budgetary black hole, on condition that the DUP return to the Assembly and regional government resumes.
 That in itself will prove no miracle solution.
 But it could be better than a start if they are forced to begin taking long overdue well identified decisions at last.
 The state of the budget crisis is hardly news.
 But when the full picture is revealed in a single session, I suggest the effect is stunning to all but the case hardened or cynical.

 Political obsessives privately find this stuff quite boring and head back quickly to their political games.
 So why don’t you see if you can stick it out with my edited versions of last Thursday in a Westminster committee room on the state of crisis in Northern Ireland’s funding and governance?
 The crisis is not hopeless.
-But the words, as it were, speak for themselves.
-The local media should be given these hearings decent coverage.
-Shameful that they virtually ignore them .
+Surgical hubs can be introduced quite quickly.
+The Westminster subvention based on entirely measurable need has been agreed with the Welsh government and as East Belfast MP Gavin Robinson has argued, should be applied to Northern Ireland.
+The words, as it were, speak for themselves.
+The local media should be giving these hearings decent coverage.
+Shameful that they virtually ignore them. .

 Time to squeeze hard on the politicians.